GorbachevaPolina/pern-exercise-database/README.md

-# web-project
+# pern-exercise-database

-PERN stack project
+PERN stack project for university subject "An Introduction to Database Systems"